OR0-Project/OS/README.md

 Installing the operating system on a hard drive is currently not supported.

-UEFI is also not supported.
-You must use a system which has UEFI CSM or legacy BIOS boot.

 #### Creating a USB Drive (Windows)
 On Windows, you can use a tool called [Rufus](https://rufus.ie/) to burn ISO images to a USB flash drive.

-Run Rufus and burn the `os.iso` image to a USB flash drive.
+Run Rufus and burn the `build/OS.iso` image to a USB flash drive.
 Leave all settings as is.

 #### Burning a disc

-Simply burn `os.iso` using any off the shelf tool.
+Simply burn `build/OS.iso` using any off the shelf tool.